Script-Shiva/geoloc/README.md

 geoloc
 ======

-Geo Location based page redirect
+Geo Location based page redirect.
+This is just a dummy plugin.
+Use with caution.